maarxx/MoreAlerts/README.md

 This alert follows whether there are any hostile humanoids with rocket launchers (or prisoners, oops), and exactly how many.

+### Hostile Non-Hostiles

+This alert follows whether there are hostile things on your map that aren't normally a hostile faction.
+Tracks everything affected by Berserk or Neuroquake, etc, regardless of faction.

 ### Escaping Prisoners

 This alert follows whether there any any escaping prisoners on your map, and how many.

 This could be due to a Prison Break event, or just because some idiot left the door open.

+Technically, it is prisoners "out of control", and also includes prisoners on mental breaks, even if they are still contained within a cell.

 ### Not Recruiting Prisoner

-This alert tracks whether you have a prisoner lingering in your prison who is set to either "No Interaction" or "Chat".
+This alert tracks whether you have a prisoner lingering in your prison who is set to "No Interaction".
+Even if you didn't forget to recruit them, you probably at least want to set them to "Reduce Resistance" for free Warden training.

+### Prisoner Break Risk

+Tracks prisoners currently within range of Extreme mental break.

+### Immunity Conditions

+We look for pawns with health conditions with an Immunity component, and sort them by the Immunity/Severity differential, putting the most at-risk ones up top, and putting the top-most one right in the label text, so you don't forget.

+### Fatal Conditions

+This is like the above, but for Non-Immunity conditions, but which are still fatal at 100%.
+Think everything from Malnutrition to Heatstroke to Hypothermia to Blood Rot.
+We exclude Blood Loss, handled separately.

-### Immunity Death
+### Bleed Death

-This alert looks for pawns with diseases with Immunity percentages and Severity percentages.
-It does rough math to approximate which will hit 100% first, and throws this alert for any pawn which might die of 100% severity before 100% immunity.

-The math is conservative and errs on the side of assuming death.
-You need like a +10% lead or more for the alert to fall off.
-It lists everybody you should keep an eye on.
+This tracks pawns who are bleeding, sorted by time to death.
+We put the worst one right in the label.

 ### Rest Until Healed